Epstein claims `no hard feelings’ between Cubs, Bryant

-“I’ve had a good text exchange with KB, checking in here recently, and whether it’s the trade rumors or the grievance matter, there are no hard feelings on either side,” Epstein, the Cubs president of baseball operations, said Tuesday.
+“I’ve had a good text exchange with KB, checking in here recently, and whether it’s the trade rumors or the grievance matter, there are no hard feelings on either side,” Epstein, the president of baseball operations for the Cubs, said Tuesday.
 “He’s excited to report to camp later this week.
 He’s excited for the 2020 season… He’s looking forward to getting started and continue what’s been a great relationship.”

 A three-time All-Star and the 2016 NL MVP, Bryant is eligible for free agency after the 2021 season.